 There is no single test for osteoarthritis of the hand.
 Rather, doctors use several approaches to decide whether hand symptoms are caused by osteoarthritis or something else.

-- Patient interview.
-The doctor will ask the person about which joints hurt, what activities make the pain worse, and how long he or she has been experiencing symptoms.
+The doctor will ask the person about which joints hurt, what activities make the pain worse, and how long they have been experiencing symptoms.
 Some patients may be asked to fill out a questionnaire about how pain affects their everyday activities.
 The doctor may also ask if the patient has a family history, previous injury, or job that puts him or her at higher risk for hand osteoarthritis.

 Many people experience hand pain and stiffness.
 Recognizing these symptoms and getting a diagnosis can lead to an individual treatment plan that makes day-to-day living easier and less painful.